Note: On Fridays, you can find me at Your Daily Tripod, owned by my friend TonyD. A longer version of the post below appears there.

 Oh, how quick we are to play God—when someone else is involved.

 There I was at Mass last Sunday, smiling and chuckling when the earnest young transitional deacon referred to Little Shop of Horrors and said, “Now, that might be before your time for some of you.
 In fact, it’s before my time.”
-There tripod_judge_20140718was something so sweet, so tender, so vulnerable about it.
+There was something so sweet, so tender, so vulnerable about it.

 My smile turned to a frown when the celebrant said the Breaking of the Bread/Agnus Dei in Latin.
 Some folks joined in; people my age and younger either mumbled through it or stood quietly.
 Now that’s before my time, I thought, thinking nothing sweet, tender, or vulnerable about it.
 Why was he choosing an option that so obviously excluded so many of us?
 Should he even be mixing Latin and English at a Mass?
 Is that even allowed?